I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ns-d3d10umddi-d3d10ddiarg_signature_entry.md

 ## Members

-`Mask`

-[in] The xyzw mask for the signature entry.
-The four least significant bits (LSBs) of the mask represent xyzw respectively.

-`Register`

-[in] The number of the register for the signature entry.

 `SystemValue`

 [in] The D3D10_SB_NAME-typed value that indicates the system name of the signature entry.
 The D3D10_SB_NAME enumeration is defined in the D3d10tokenizedprogramformat.hpp header file.
 One of the following values can be set.